ev2900/Logstash_Example/Cloud9_Logstash_S3/Readme.md

-# Send Logs from Logstash running on Cloud9 to S3
+# Send logs from Logstash running on Cloud9 to S3